Follow TV Tropes

 • Curly Hair Is Ugly: In various cultures it's this, with the exception of when a bully or a jerk mocks someone for their hair and the narrative doesn't agree.
 It's inappropriate and sometimes even considered racist to mock someone just for having curly hair.

 • Damn, It Feels Good to Be a Gangster!: It's really hard to play this one straight anymore.
-While everyone loves to see the crook live the high life, do cool things and commit awesome crimes, the genre conventions virtually require karma to take its due at some point.
+While everyone loves to see crooks living the high life, doing cool things and commiting awesome crimes, the genre conventions virtually require karma to take its due at some point.

 • The Dark Age of Comic Books: While many series have continued to get Darker and Edgier, the specific stylings of '90s comics, such as pouches, random metal ornamentation, and bizarre headpieces, have all been parodied well after they went out of style.